 If I ever stop learning, check my pulse.Me

 If you’ve found your way to this page, you already know a little bit about me.
 You probably already know that I am eager to transition into a career in UX Research.
 I am a lifelong compulsive learner, unafraid to dive deep into the unknown, exploring and integrating new ideas, tools, techniques, and knowledge into my workflow and approach to working with teams.
-I learn by researching, reading, trying new things, interacting with experts, and by doing.
+I learn by researching, reading, experimentation, interacting with experts, and by doing.

 But, since I’m a whole person, there is more to me than my professional background and aspirations.

 I’m a California girl.
 I grew up in the San Francisco Bay Area and will always consider it my home.
 The Santa Cruz Mountains, the Redwoods, the Boardwalk, California Highway 1… they are all iconic of the years when I grew up, met my husband, and embarked on the biggest adventure of life—marriage.

 Good food is right up there with good friends and morning coffee.
 I couldn’t exactly call myself an obsessed foodie but suffice it to say I prefer quality over quantity when it comes to food.
 My best compliment to any dish is when I can call it “memorable.”
 If thinking about it transports me to another place and another time, that meal was a winner.

 I love to laugh and make others laugh.
 At work, I try to make sure to keep the “standup” in our daily standup meetings because work should be fun as much as possible.
 Am I right?
 We learn better and work better when we are having fun (and when we genuinely like the people with whom we work)!
 (For the record, I did not gain my sense of humor from reading books on how to be funny at work.)
 As a remote worker, this also means my GIF game is en pointe.